djaus2/JsonEditorSample/README.md

 ##  Development

 Was developed with a little help from AI: GitHub Copilot and ChatGPT.
+Was developed with a view to adding a Json Editor as a popup control to a WPF applicationWit.
+With that, ended up a fixed set of name:value pairs with fixed data types.
+This is a more general purpose editor.
+That is working.
+See [JsonEditorWindows.xaml/.cs](https://github.com/djaus2/PhotoTimingDjaus/tree/master/AthStitcher) in that project